Skip to Content

 TEAM Beneficiary Notification Letter

 This notification is from the Centers for Medicare & Medicaid Services (CMS) to inform you that the hospital, Reid Health, has been selected to participate in a mandatory program called the "Transforming Episode Accountability Model" (TEAM).
-A CMS model is a trial program, and a way of testing how health care can be improved for people with Medicare and Medicaid.
-In this model, selected hospitals (referred to as "TEAM participants") will coordinate care for beneficiaries like you with original Medicare, who are undergoing certain surgical procedures included in the model.
+A CMS model is a trial program, and a way of testing how healthcare can be improved for people with Medicare and Medicaid.
+In this model, selected hospitals (referred to as "TEAM participants") will coordinate care for beneficiaries like you with original Medicare who are undergoing certain surgical procedures included in the model.
 TEAM participants are accountable for the cost and quality of care from surgery through the first 30 days after you leave the hospital.

-TEAM participants can choose to work with health care entities, such as skilled nursing facilities, home health agencies, doctors, and other healthcare workers or organizations who are also helping Medicare patients.
-These helpers are called "TEAM collaborators".
+TEAM participants can choose to work with healthcare entities, such as skilled nursing facilities, home health agencies, doctors, and other healthcare workers or organizations who are also helping Medicare patients.
+These helpers are called "TEAM collaborators."
 TEAM participants can set up financial arrangements to share extra money they get from Medicare with TEAM collaborators.

 Medicare believes that when hospitals and other healthcare entities work together, patients get better care.
 This teamwork can also help save money, for example, by helping patients avoid going back to the hospital when it's not needed.

-You can find the list of healthcare entities working with Reid Health as TEAM collaborators here:
+You can find the list of healthcare entities working with Reid Health as TEAM collaborators here: No collaborators.

 What do I need to know about TEAM?